 |Color:||White to reddish-brown or yellow|

-When birch is used in North American furniture building, yellow birch is the most common.
+When birch is used in North American furniture, yellow birch is the most common.
 It can be left unstained to darken over time to a nice golden brown naturally.
 However, it holds a stain nicely as well.
-As other woods have risen in popularity, birch has taken more of a backseat to furniture building but it’s still common for utility purposes such as shelving or crates due to its decent durability.
+As other woods have risen in popularity, birch has taken more of a backseat to furniture building, but it’s still common for utility purposes such as shelving or crates due to its decent durability.

 |Color:||White to pale brown (often darkened by manufacturers when processed)|

-While not technically wood, bamboo is commonly grouped in because of its durability and excellent woodworking properties.
-It is commonly processed into boards that are used in various woodworking projects.
+While not technically wood, bamboo is commonly grouped with it because of its durability and excellent woodworking properties.
+It is often processed into boards that are used in various woodworking projects.
 But even in its natural form, it can create unique furniture designs.
-In addition to its versatility and durability, bamboo is sustainably farmed exceptionally well because of how fast it grows.
+In addition to its versatility and durability, bamboo is sustainably farmed because of how fast it grows.

 |Color:||White with reddish-brown tints|

 One of the most widely available hardwoods in North America is maple.
 Not only is it highly durable, but it also looks fabulous.
-Woodworkers of all types love using maple for everything from fine furniture to dining tables.
+Woodworkers love using maple for everything from fine furniture to dining tables.
 It can be left its natural light color or stained.
 Another great thing about maple is how eco-friendly it is.
-The trees grow in abundance and are typically sourced locally, so shipping is usually minimal.
+The trees grow abundantly and are typically sourced locally, so shipping is usually minimal.

 |Color:||Medium to dark, reddish-brown|

 When many people think of wooden furniture, mahogany comes to mind or something that looks like it.
 There are many variations of mahogany, and many other species are easily mistaken for mahogany.
 If you purchase genuine mahogany furniture, you can expect to pay a high premium.
 Even with its incredible demand, there isn’t the production to match.
 The lack of production is a primary reason the price is so high and continues to rise.